Marble Queen Pothos Care: The Quick Answer

 Roots usually appear within two to four weeks.
 The NC State Extension Plant Toolbox notes that Epipremnum aureum cuttings root reliably under warm conditions, with soil temperatures between 21 and 27°C producing the fastest results.
 Once roots are a few centimetres long, pot the cutting into soil and treat it like any other pothos.

 The new plant will be genetically identical to the parent: same variegation pattern, same personality.
-If you want to share her with someone, this is the easiest way to do it.
+If you want a full step-by-step method with node placement tips, the propagate pothos guide walks through both water and soil propagation in more detail.

 Seasonal Care Calendar